RadishBeefSoup/radishbeefsoup.github.io/_posts/2022-03-26-Statistic-Basic-Knowledge.markdown

 However, whereas the random samples of the integrand used in a conventional Monte Carlo integration are statistically independent (Reject-accept), those used in MCMC are autocorrelated.

+Calculate the expectation of a probability distribution is just to calculate the integral of the probabilty density function.
+In other words, the application of integral in probability theory.

 ## Traditional Monte Carlo (Random samples are independent)

 ### Rejection Sampling